Woman with gum disease

 Pocket Reduction

-When root scaling and planing don’t treat periodontitis effectively, you may be a candidate for pocket reduction.
+When scaling and root planing aren't enough to treat periodontitis effectively, you may be a candidate for pocket reduction.
 This procedure removes bacteria trapped between teeth and gums as well as diseased gum tissue.
-Your teeth roots can be smooth to prevent bacteria from growing, and your gums are sutured in a way that minimizes pocket depth.
+Your teeth roots can be smoothed to prevent bacteria from growing, and your gums are sutured in a way that minimizes pocket depth.

 Gum graft